• Home

 Riding a motorcycle in Sri Lanka

-Though scooter rentals are not as big in Sri Lanka as they are in places like Bali and Thailand, you might still be able to rent scooters here and there, especially along the southern coast.
+Though scooter rentals are not as common in Sri Lanka as they are in places like Bali and Thailand, you might still be able to rent scooters here and there from private owners, especially along the southern coast.
 Just know this – you will get stopped by the police if you ride a scooter or motorcycle in Sri Lanka without a helmet, and you will be fined.
 Plus, don’t you want to protect your noggin in case you get into an accident?

 5. Don’t cross the road without looking both ways